sakrejda/stannis/README.md

 There is an official R interface to Stan (mc-stan.org) and this is *NOT* it.
-Stannis uses `git` do download a CmdStan branch, stashes a build of it, and provides some wrappers on `system2` calls to let you use it directly from R.
+Stannis uses `git` do download a CmdStan branch, stashes a build of it, and provides some wrappers on `system2` calls to let you use it directly from R.  It also has some basic facilities for reading output an manipulating it.

 ## Where does CmdStan go?